MicrosoftDocs/azure-devops-docs/docs/boards/work-items/agile-glossary.md

 ---
 title: Agile tools and terms
-titleSuffix: VSTS & TFS
+titleSuffix: Azure Boards and TFS
-description: Key definitions for objects and items used to track work in Visual Studio Team Services & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid:
+description: Key definitions for objects and items used to track work in Azure Boards & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: